jmpo1618/jmpo1618.github.io/_posts/2016-9-18-week-four.md

 Early next week (or hopefully tonight) I plan to finish Netflix.

 ### Tip of the week:
 I would recommended that you learn how to use a scripting language if you do not know one yet.
 This can make your life as a CS student much more easy.
-For instance, now I cannot imagine using something like Java to perform simple tasks (e.g. generate chache files for this project), when I can use 5 lines of Python achieve the same results.
+For instance, now I cannot imagine using something like Java to perform simple tasks (e.g. generate cache files for this project), when I can use 5 lines of Python achieve the same results.